 When I finished rinsing, my hair felt… okay.
 It was certainly soft, but not anything life-changing.
 I was expecting it to feel like it does after a deep-conditioning treatment, but it wasn't anything to write home about.
 I'm wondering if the ripeness of the avocado has anything to do with it, as in, a super-ripe and mushy avocado would be oilier than one that's just ripe enough?
 Hmm…

 I had no idea gelatin had so many health benefits.
 It's technically a protein and is derived from collagen—two key components for strong, healthy hair.
 As such, I was hopeful that it would strengthen my weak summer strands.

-Because I couldn't just dump gelatin powder on my head, I discovered this mask that's supposed to be a game changer for brittle hair.
+Because I couldn't just dump gelatin powder on my head, I discovered a DIY mask that's supposed to be a game-changer for brittle hair.
 It includes ACV and a deep conditioner, so I knew it was going to be a power mask.

 After I rinsed it out, my hair felt amazing (as I assumed it would), but I couldn't immediately tell if the gelatin alone had a major effect on my strands.
 I feel like this is something I'll need to keep up with continuously, but if the first trial is any indication of what it will do to my hair long term, I'm sure it's effective.